Q: What is AWS Amplify?

 Q: How do I connect my custom domain?

-Connecting your custom domain is easy – if your domain is registered on Route53, simply pick it from a dropdown and AWS Amplify Console will automatically configure the DNS records to point the apex and ‘www’ subdomain to your website.
+Connecting your custom domain is easy – if your domain is registered on Route53, simply pick it from a dropdown and AWS Amplify will automatically configure the DNS records to point the apex and ‘www’ subdomain to your website.
 Additionally, we automatically create subdomains for all branches that are connected.
 For example, connecting a ‘dev’ branch creates a deployment at https://dev.appname.amplifyapp.com.
 As part of the custom domain setup, we generate a free HTTPS certificate to ensure traffic to your site is secure.

 Domains purchased through all domain registrars can be connected to an app by defining a custom domain.
-For developers using Amazon Route53 as their registrar, AWS Amplify Console automatically updates the DNS records to point to their deployed app.
-For 3rd party registrars, AWS Amplify Console provides instructions on how to update their DNS records.
+For developers using Amazon Route53 as their registrar, AWS Amplify automatically updates the DNS records to point to their deployed app.
+For 3rd party registrars, AWS Amplify provides instructions on how to update their DNS records.

 Q: Is all web traffic served over HTTPS?

-AWS Amplify Console generates a free HTTPS on all sites and will enable it automatically on all Route53-managed domains.
+AWS Amplify web hosting generates a free HTTPS on all sites and will enable it automatically on all Route53-managed domains.
 The SSL certificate is generated by Amazon Certificate Manager and has wildcard domain support.
 ACM handles the complexity of creating and managing public SSL/TLS certificates for your AWS based websites and applications.
 With the wildcard option, the main domain and all subdomains can be covered by a single certificate.

 Q: Can I password protect my web deployments?